Today's Thursday • 14 mins read

 10. Mean Streak of Behavior

-Of course, they are unreliable and irresponsible people, who do not keep their promises and commitments.
+Of course, they are unreliable and irresponsible.
+They do not keep their promises and commitments.
 Worse is their meanness.

 Psychopaths can not just abandon you when you need their help, they can even kick you down the hole.